247687009/jactor-logger/README.md

 easy to use,such as add append in logback.xml just down https://raw.github.com/cp149/jactor-logger/master/dist/jactor-logger-0.9.jar

-and downlaod jactor disruptor from maven and jactor2 from http://laforge49.github.io/JActor2/ This three appender are independent,So ,if you wish only one appender,you just need down one jar,such as jactor.jar
+and downlaod disruptor from maven and jactor2 from http://laforge49.github.io/JActor2/ This three appender are independent,So ,if you wish only one appender,you just need down one jar,such as jactor.jar
 ```html